docker/docs/content/accounts/manage-account.md

 ## Manage security settings

-You can manage the security settings for your account in Docker Dashboard.
+You can manage the security settings for your account in Docker Home.

 For information on two-factor authentication (2FA) for your account, see [Enable two-factor authentication](../security/for-developers/2fa/_index.md) to get started.